Skip to content

 Snipping Tool text actions feature

-3. Click the Text Actions button in the top toolbar.
-This uses OCR (Optical Character Recognition), a technology that reads text in images, to find text in your image.
+The Text Actions button, located in the top toolbar, uses OCR (Optical Character Recognition) to find text in your image.
+OCR is a technology that reads text in pictures.

 Snipping Tool interface showing phone numbers and emails redacted automatically